freekrai/freekrai.github.io/_posts/2016-01-09-not-cool-uber.md

 > Uber is now officially underpaying drivers
 >
 > Ok.
 Uber has gone too far.
 They have made pushed this issue too much.The frog is going to jump out of the slowly boiling water.

+Uber continues to make moves to make them more unpopular with their own drivers (and everyone else).
+This is just one more move.